xfliu1995/teaching_book/part-iii.-ngs-data-analyses/6.rna-regulation-analyses/ribo_seq.md

   3L	28110227
   3R	32079331
   ```
-#### (4) P-site:
-<P-site_position> : the file listing the P-site position for each read length.
+4. <P-site_position> : the file listing the P-site position for each read length.
 This file can be found in the output of     previous step, eg: name.psite1nt.txt
 5. <out_dir> : the directory of the output result, eg: GSE52799
 6. <study_name> : the name of all the output file, default: test. eg: SRR1039770
 7. <scripts_dir> : the directory of all the scripts in the package